 Ways Your Body Gets Into Ketosis

 There are several different routes one takes in how to get into ketosis:

 If one is diabetic.
 And they’re either not producing enough insulin or their cells are unresponsive to insulin.
 Glucose accumulates in the blood.
 It’s unusable.
 These individuals will enter a state of ketosis as if there is no glucose present.
 In other words, their cells are blind to glucose.

 This is a dangerous situation.
 Not because of the ketone bodies.
 But rather because of the dangerously high blood glucose level.
 A ketogenic diet has the ability to keep diabetic individuals off medication.
 However, in a society where CHO’s are the staple, this is a difficult scenario for most people to follow.

 Starvation is the next cause of ketosis that very few of us will have to deal with (hopefully).
 It’s a preservation method to prevent too much wasting.
-But ultimately fails after enough time and death occur.
+But ultimately fails after enough time and death occurs.

 A very low carbohydrate diet with adequate levels of protein and fats will cause a state of ketosis.
 This is where you want to be if you’re eliminating carbohydrates from your diet.
 Easier said than done.